 Flavour: As per the expert, saffron appeals with a subtle flavour and aroma.
 It tastes a little earthy and sweet like honey.

 Best dishes: Chef Tenzin Namkha shares, “Saffron is best used for colour in rice, sauces, puddings and soups to give a brighter/fresh look and give aroma to the dishes.
 This wonder goes well with rice dishes like biryani, paella and gives a lovely colour and aroma to the Indian sweet and baked dishes.”

 Aromatic flower buds with a strong taste, cloves take a prominent place in Indian cuisines!
-The spice’s benefits extend far beyond flavouring as it is also used in healing ailments, essential oils and for dental related issues.
+The spice’s benefits extend far beyond flavouring as it is also used in healing ailments, essential oils and dental-related issues.

 Sanjay Browne shares, “Cloves are vastly used worldwide in different cuisines and for medicinal purposes.
 It is believed to be good for liver function and works very well as an anti-bacterial agent, especially in tooth treatment.”

-Dishes: Relish this dominant condiment in your biryanis, pulao, pot roasts, curries and the likes.
-The warm and sharp flavour makes it a welcome addition to soups and drinks for cold weathers.
-For this very reason, you can include it in certain desserts such as chocolate cakes, apple pies, lemon cookies as well.
+Dishes: Relish this dominant condiment in your biryanis, pulao, pot roasts, curries and the like.
+The warm and sharp flavour makes it a welcome addition to soups and drinks for cold weather.
+For this very reason, you can include it in certain desserts such as chocolate cakes, apple pies, and lemon cookies as well.
 As per Chef Narayanamurthi, it is used in garam masala and is extremely important in the dish called Lal Maas.